zavok/lit/lit.md

 ## Conversion

-Parsing markdown for real is surprisingly non-trivial, but if we focus only on small subset of it that we use, it might be doable with just `awk`.
+Parsing markdown for real is surprisingly non-trivial, but if we focus only on small subset of what we use, it might be doable with just `awk`.

 	awk '